Skip to main content

 async ({ list_id, command }) => { const items = lists.get(list_id); if (!items) { return { content: [ { type: "text", text: `Error: No list found with ID "${list_id}".
 Please call create_list first to create a list of items, then use the returned ID with this tool.`, }, ], isError: true, }; } // Create output directory const runId = randomUUID(); const runDir = join(outputDir, runId); await mkdir(runDir, { recursive: true }); const results: Array<{ item: string; files: OutputFiles }> = []; const tasks: Array<{ command: string; stdoutFile: string; stderrFile: string; }> = []; for (let i = 0; i < items.length; i++) { const item = items[i]; // Replace $item with the actual item value (properly escaped) const escapedItem = item.replace(/'/g, "'\\''"); const expandedCommand = command.replace(/\$item/g, `'${escapedItem}'`); const safeFilename = toSafeFilename(item); const stdoutFile = join(runDir, `${safeFilename}.stdout.txt`); const stderrFile = join(runDir, `${safeFilename}.stderr.txt`); tasks.push({ command: expandedCommand, stdoutFile, stderrFile, }); results.push({ item, files: { stdout: stdoutFile, stderr: stderrFile }, }); } // Run commands in batches of 10 await runInBatches(tasks); // Build prose response const fileList = results .map( (r) => `- ${r.item}: stdout at "${r.files.stdout}", stderr at "${r.files.stderr}"`, ) .join("\n"); const numBatches = Math.ceil(items.length / BATCH_SIZE); return { content: [ { type: "text", text: `Completed ${results.length} shell commands in ${numBatches} batch(es) of up to ${BATCH_SIZE} parallel commands each.
 Output has been streamed to files.
 OUTPUT FILES: ${fileList} NEXT STEPS: 1.
 Read the stdout files to check the results of each command 2.
 If there are errors, check the corresponding stderr files for details All commands have completed and output files are ready to read.`, }, ], }; },

-• Zod input schema validating the list_id (string) and command (string) parameters for the tool.
+• Zod input schema defining the required parameters: list_id (string) and command (string).

 inputSchema: { list_id: z .string() .describe( "The list ID returned by create_list.
 This identifies which list of items to iterate over.", ), command: z .string() .describe( "Shell command to execute for each item.
 Use $item as a placeholder - it will be replaced with the current item value (properly escaped).
 Example: 'wc -l $item' or 'cat $item | grep TODO'", ), },

-• Helper function that executes shell command tasks in configurable batches (BATCH_SIZE, default 10) using Promise.all for parallelism, calling runCommandToFiles for each to stream output to files with optional timeout.
+• Helper function runInBatches that executes the command tasks in batches of BATCH_SIZE using Promise.all for parallelism, calling runCommandToFiles for each.

 Latest Blog Posts